Pinecrest Gardens

-The park includes a variety of sites including a Botanical gardens, butterfly exhibit, swan lake, petting zoo, children's playground, and a popular splash-n-play area.
+The park includes a variety of sites including a Botanical gardens, butterfly exhibit, swan lake, zoo, children's playground, and a popular splash-n-play area.
+Various streams run throughout the pathways, housing turtles, koi fish and many other fish species.
 The park also hosts an annual fine arts festival, MagiCamp, and is available for rental for private parties, receptions, etc.